Starlin Castro

-Starlin DeJesus Castro (born March 24, 1990) is a Dominican professional baseball infielder who is a free agent.
-He has played in Major League Baseball (MLB) for the Chicago Cubs, New York Yankees, Miami Marlins and Washington Nationals.
+Starlin DeJesus Castro (born March 24, 1990) is a Dominican former professional baseball infielder.
+He has previously played in Major League Baseball (MLB) for the Chicago Cubs, New York Yankees, Miami Marlins, and Washington Nationals.
 Castro is a four-time MLB All-Star and holds the record for most runs batted in in an MLB debut.
 In 2011, he led the National League in hits, becoming the youngest player to do so.

 Professional career

 Minor leagues

 In 2009, Castro was named to the Florida State League All-Star team, and won MVP honors, going 4-for-4 with an inside-the-park home run in the game.
 He was also named All-Star Futures Game for the World Team.
 After the season, Castro was named the best prospect in Chicago's organization by Baseball America.

 Chicago Cubs

 2010

 Castro was called up to the majors on May 7, 2010, from the Tennessee Smokies, the Cubs Double-A affiliate.
 He became the first major league player born in the 1990s.

 In his first major league at-bat, he hit a three-run home run off Homer Bailey of the Cincinnati Reds.
 He became the sixth player in Cubs history and 106th player overall to hit a home run in his first MLB at-bat.
 Later in the game he hit a triple with the bases loaded, setting the record for most runs batted in (RBIs) in a major league debut with six.
 He finished the game two for five in the Cubs' 14–7 win.
 Castro finished the season with a .300/.347/.408 line with three home runs and 41 RBIs in 463 at-bats over 125 games.
 Despite his significant offensive contribution, Castro led the team and was second in the National League in errors with 27.

 On October 19, 2010, Castro was named the shortstop on Baseball America's 2010 All-Rookie Team.
 He was also named the shortstop on the 2010 Topps Major League Rookie All-Star Team.
 He finished tied for fifth in Rookie of the Year voting.